HarmonicVoid/Google-Sheets-Automate-Pasting/README.md

   <li> An alert for the user to confirm adding a new shipment only after current shipment is done.  </li>
   <p></p>
   <li> A check to see if the template format is present.
-      Now the user will get a new alert stating "You just added a new shipment" if the template format is present. </li>
+      Now the user will get a new alert stating "You just added a new shipment" if they try adding a new shipment immediately . </li>
 </ul>

 <p align="center">